MaxJmac/maxjmac.com/content/posts/affiliate-marketing/postback-test/index.en.md

 ---
-title: "How to test postback"
+title: "How to test postback with affiliate networks"
 date: 2023-02-17T18:30:00+08:00
 draft: false
 author: "MaxJmac"